GedikEngin/Imecar/general/notes.md

 It is one of the standout features of React as it contributes directly to the simplicity and flexibility React applications have.
 It allows for the handling of states and side effects for functional components.

-React Router:
+#### React Router:

 A popular React library that is used for navigation and routing in React applications.
 It allows for the creation of dynamic single-page applications that have multiple views.

 With the use of JSX, the application's navigation structure can be defined in a declarative manner.
 It also allows for the use of nested navigation and route parameters, which allow for data to be routed within the application as well.

 React Router also utilizes programmatic navigation by using the history object, allowing for redirection dynamically based on previous navigation and interactions within the application.

-Ecosystem and Community:
+#### Ecosystem and Community:

 React has a wide set of libraries and tools.
 These range from state management (i.e. Redux) and testing libraries (i.e. Jest).

 Due to the widespread use and the active community, the codebase directly as well as the libraries are maintained and updated.
 This also results in a variety of third-party sources to learn from such as online courses and books.

+##

-**Message Queuing Telemetry Transport (MQTT):**
+## Message Queuing Telemetry Transport (MQTT):

 MQTT is a lightweight and open messaging protocol that is designed to be used within small sensors and high latency/unreliable network mobile devices.
 It was developed by IBM in the 1990s and became an open standard later down the line.
 It is suitable for things such as home and industrial automation as well as transmitting telemetry data.
 It is also scalable if needed.

 Key points and features:

-Publish/subscribe model:
+#### Publish/subscribe model:

-MQTT utilises a publish/subscribe model.
+MQTT utilizes a publish/subscribe model.
 The entities are the publishers, the components that can send a message, and the subscribers, the ones that receive the message.
 Similar to YouTube content publishers and their subscribers.

 There is a third component;

-Broker:
+#### Broker:

 Acts as a median between the publishers and subscribers, it is the component that relays the message between the two.
 It is essential in decoupling the other 2 entities.
 It receives the information from the publisher/s and relays it to relevant subscribers.
 Similar to stock brokers, acting as a median between you buying shares in a company and you.

-Topics:
+#### Topics:

 The messages that are published get categorized into channels or labels, these are referred to as topics.
 Subscribers follow (express interest) in these topics so they receive information from the topics when publishers post into them.

-Quality of Service (QoS):
+#### Quality of Service (QoS):

 MQTT has 3 different message delivery assurance, acting as error detection/handling.